ConsciousML/terragrunt-template-catalog-aws/modules/README.md

 # Terraform Modules Directory

-This directory contains reusable Terraform modules for deploying Google Cloud Platform (GCP) resources.
+This directory contains reusable Terraform modules for deploying AWS resources.

 ## What are Modules?

-A **module** is a directory containing Terraform configuration files that define GCP resources.
+A **module** is a directory containing Terraform configuration files that define AWS resources.

 Each module declares specific Terraform resources and can be reused across different deployments with different input variables.